Elle Macpherson: Extortion attempt

-In 2012, Macpherson led Sky's campaign for International Women's Day.
-MacPherson is a patron for the National Association for the Children of Alcoholics (NACOA).

 Personal life

 Macpherson dated Billy Joel during the early 1980s.
 Joel has said that the songs "This Night" and "And So It Goes" were written about his relationship with Macpherson.
 Macpherson is also believed to be at least part of the inspiration for Joel's track "Uptown Girl".

 Macpherson met French fashion photographer Gilles Bensimon in 1984 on a photo session for Elle magazine.
 They wed in May 1986, and divorced three years later.

 Macpherson began a relationship with financier Arpad Busson in 1996.
 They have two sons.
 The family lived together in London until their separation in July 2005.

 Macpherson subsequently began dating Miami, Florida-based hotel heir and billionaire Jeffrey Soffer, son of Donald Soffer, in early 2009.
 They broke up in March 2012, but reconciled following his injury in a helicopter accident in November 2012.
 They became engaged in March 2013, and married in July 2013 at the Laucala Resort in Fiji.

 In 2017, Macpherson and Soffer announced that they were getting a divorce.
-Macpherson also lives in Florida, where Soffer is based.
+That same year, Macpherson underwent treatment for breast cancer, specifically HER2 positive estrogen receptor positive ductal carcinoma in situ.
+Her doctors recommended a mastectomy, chemotherapy, hormone therapy, and breast reconstruction surgery, but she decided to have a lumpectomy instead of mastectomy, followed by holistic medicine instead of chemotherapy.

-From 2017 to 2019, Macpherson dated the British anti-vaccine activist and discredited academic Andrew Wakefield.
+From 2017 to 2019, Macpherson dated the British fraudster, anti-vaccine activist and disgraced former physician Andrew Wakefield.

-Besides English, she speaks French, Italian and Spanish.